halimasa1997/TodoApp/README.md

-TodoApp
+##TodoApp

 A simple and clean ASP.NET Core MVC application that helps users manage their daily tasks with category filtering and priority tracking.
+---

-📌 Features
+📌 ##Features
 ✅ Create, read, update, and delete (CRUD) Todo items

 🗂️ Assign tasks to categories